rosettatype/hyperglot/README.md

 ## Roadmap

-- [] include records to track language and script specific punctuation and numerals
+- [ ] include records to track language and script specific punctuation and numerals
-- [] include character combinations required by abugidas/syllabic scripts, e.g. list of conjuncts required by Hindi etc.
+- [x] comparison to Unicode CLDR
+- [ ] improve references for language data (use APA everywhere)
-- [] comparison and export to Unicode CLDR format
+- [ ] export in a way that would be useful to submit to Unicode CLDR
+- [ ] basic analysis of shaping instructions provided by the font (GPOS and GSUB)
+  - [x] analyse shaping during language detection: check whether `base + mark` combinations are affected by the font instructions
+  - [x] check whether joining behaviour (aka presentation forms, e.g. Arabic or Syriac) is supported in the font
-- [] analysis of OpenType features in font to check if character combinations are supported
+  - [ ] check whether character combinations are affected by the font instructions
+  - [ ] an effective and scalable way to prescribe more complex character/mark combinations, e.g. for Arabic or Hindi/Devanagari

 ## Authors and contributors